ActionScope¶

 OIDC trust misconfigurations

-Wildcard org subjects, missing
+Wildcard subjects, missing

-sub/audconditions, branch scoping instead of environment scoping.
+sub/aud, unsafe set operators, branch scoping instead of environment scoping.
 SARIF rule AS007/AS008. -

 Script injection / pwn requests